 Does Insurance Cover Vasectomy?

 If you’re wondering if a vasectomy is covered by your health insurance plan, you’re in luck.

 Nearly all commercial insurance plans cover vasectomies.
 Speak to your health insurance provider if a vasectomy is covered under your plan.

 Paying for Vasectomy in Atlanta

-If you’re currently uninsured or your insurance doesn’t cover the procedure, we have a convenient self pay rate of $1,500.
+If you’re currently uninsured or your insurance doesn’t cover the procedure, we have a convenient self pay rate available HERE.